Dark Matter Cosmology with Varying Viscosity: a Possible Resolution to the $S_8$ Tension: MCMC ANALYSIS

 \section{MCMC ANALYSIS}

 In this section, we present constraints on four viscous dark matter models that we discussed in the previous section.
 For MCMC analysis we use the Metropolis-Hastings algorithm of the cosmological sampling package \texttt{MONTEPYTHON-v3}, connected to an altered version of the Boltzmann Solver \texttt{CLASS}.
 We use the following datasets to perform the statistical inference: \begin{itemize} \item CMB: One of the most important observables in cosmology due to its well-understood linear physics and sensibility to cosmological parameters is the CMB.
-Here, we use Planck 2018 CMB temperature and polarization auto- and cross-correlation, both high-\textit{l} and low-\textit{l} and with the full set of nuisance parameters, as well as Planck 2018 CMB lensing in the multipole range $40 \leq \textit{l} \leq 400$\citep{Aghanim:2018eyx}. \item BAO: Another important data for present and future cosmology is the BAO thanks again to its well-understood linear physics.
-We use the BAO measurements from the Baryon Oscillation Spectroscopic Survey Data Release 12 (BOSS DR12)~\citep{BOSS:2016wmc}, eBOSS DR14-Ly-$\alpha$ combined correlations~\citep{deSainteAgathe:2019voe} and, WiggleZ~\citep{Kazin:2014qga}. \item SNe Ia: The Pantheon Super Novae (SN) sample consists magnitude measurements for 1048 SNe Ia with redshifts $0.01 < z < 2.3$~\citep{Pan-STARRS1:2017jku}.
+Here, we use the CMB likelihoods based on Planck 2018 Legacy, including Planck lensing power spectrum ($40 \leq \textit{l} \leq 400$) (lensing), high-l Planck power spectra (plik cross-half-mission, $ 30 \leq l \leq 2508 $) (plik), low-$ l $ Planck temperature ($ 2 \leq l \leq 29 $) (lowl ), and low-l HFI EE polarization ($ 2 \leq l \leq 29 $)(simall )~\citep{Aghanim:2018eyx}. \item BAO: Another important piece of data for present and future cosmology is the BAO, thanks again to its well-understood linear physics.
+We use the BAO measurements from the Baryon Oscillation Spectroscopic Survey Data Release 12 (BAO-fs-BOSS DR12 in $z=0.38$, 0.51 and 0.61)~\citep{BOSS:2016wmc, eBOSS:2020yzd} and eBOSS DR14-Ly-$\alpha$ combined correlations~\citep{deSainteAgathe:2019voe}.\\ \item SNe Ia: The Pantheon Super Novae (SN) sample consists of magnitude measurements for 1048 SNe Ia with redshifts $0.01 < z < 2.3$~\citep{Pan-STARRS1:2017jku}.
 Some recent studies have shown that $ H_0 $ tension depends directly on the SN Ia absolute magnitude, $ M_B $~\citep{Efstathiou:2021ocp}.
-Therefor here, we consider the $ M_B $ as a nuisance parameter in our numerical analysis. \item Cosmic Chronometers (CC): The CC approach is very powerful in detecting the expansion history of the Universe obtained through the measurements of the Hubble parameter.
-We use the $H(z)$ data points from the most recent, accurate estimates and model-independent data in the redshift range $ 0.07\leq z \leq 1.965 $ based on the relative age of passively evolving galaxies (the differential-age technique).
-These data are uncorrelated with the BAO data points~\citep{Camarena:2018nbr}. \end{itemize} We employ the $\chi^2$ statistics to constrain our theoretical model,
+Therefore, here, we consider the $ M_B $ as a nuisance parameter in our numerical analysis. \item Cosmic Chronometers (CC): The CC approach is very powerful in detecting the expansion history of the Universe obtained through the measurements of the Hubble parameters.
+We use the $H(z)$ data points from the most recent, accurate estimates and model-independent data in the redshift range $ 0.07\leq z \leq 1.965 $ based on the relative age of passively evolving galaxies (the differential age technique).
+These data are uncorrelated with the BAO data points~\citep{Camarena:2018nbr}. \item LSS data: To check whether viscous dark matter models lead to a suppression in the matter power spectrum relative to the CDM, it is important to use LSS data, which further strengthens the bounds.
+So we use two different sets of LSS data in order to observe their effect on our fits:\\ \textbf{1-} KiDS + Viking 450 (KV450) matter power spectrum shape data~\citep{Hildebrandt:2018yau}: This combined analysis of data from the KiloDegree Survey (KiDS) and the VISTA Kilo-Degree Infrared Galaxy Survey (VIKING) includes photometric redshift measurements with cosmic shear/weak-lensing observations to measure the matter power spectrum over a wide range of $k$-scales at redshifts between 0.1 and 1.2.\\ \textbf{2-} Planck SZ (2013): Another second independent LSS dataset is the Planck SZ which studies the properties of galaxy clusters by measuring the Sunyaev-Zeldovich effect.
+But it should be noted the measurements of galaxy distribution from the SZ effect depend on a mass bias factor $ (1-b) $ that relates the observed SZ signal to the true mass of galaxy clusters.
+In Planck SZ (2013), a numerical simulation of the $ S_8 $ measurement is reported by fixing the mass bias to its central value $(1-b) = 0.8$.
+Later, the Planck SZ (2015) report allowed $ (1-b) $ to vary with a Gaussian prior centered at 0.79.
+The central value of the resulting $ S_8^{\rm SZ}$ becomes smaller but has a much larger uncertainty, $ S_8^{\rm SZ}= 0.744\pm0.034$ and less tension to CMB measurements~\citep{Planck:2015lwi}.
+However, since the central value $\sigma_8$ of the SZ (2013) analysis is consistent with many low-redshift measurements, we chose this data set for our analysis~\citep{Zu:2023rmc}.\\ \textbf{3-}WiggleZ $P(k)$ data: Since dark energy has an effect on the expansion history of the Universe and on the growth of cosmological structures, we also use WiggleZ data in this study.
+The WiggleZ Dark Energy Survey is a survey to measure the large scale structure of the Universe by mapping the distance-redshift relation with baryon acoustic oscillations~\citep{Kazin:2014qga}. \end{itemize} We employ Bayes's theorem to find the posterior probability distribution of a parameter, $\theta$, given a model, $M$, and a dataset, $D$, is given by